A Biography of Dr. Herman J. Saatkamp, Jr.

 Dr. Saatkamp has served in varying capacities on International, National, State, Regional and Community Boards.
 He currently serves on the Board of Directors for the World Trade Center of Greater Philadelphia.
 His active membership on national boards include the American Association of State Colleges and Universities (AASCU), American Council on Education (ACE) and the National Collegiate Athletic Association Division III, Presidents Council on Education and Advisory Group.
 He has been on numerous New Jersey Boards including the Association of State Colleges and Universities (NJASCU), Presidents' Council, Statewide Employees' Charitable Campaign, Tourism Policy Council, Board of Examiners, the American Conference on Diversity, Association of Jewish Federation, Commission on Higher Education, Campus Diviersity Initiative, and Statewide Hispanic Chamber of Commerce.
 In southern New Jersey, Dr. Saatkamp has been involved with the Southern NJ Chamber of Commerce and Development Council, the Aviation Research and Technology Park, Boys and Girls Clubs of Atlantic City, Cumberland Cape Atlantic YMCA, Bay-Atlantic Symphony, Atlantic City Rotary Club, Seashore Gardens Living Center, United Way of Atlantic County, and Atlantic City Chamber of Commerce.
 He remains actively involved with many of these boards.

-President Saatkamp is also a Professor of Philosophy at The Richard Stockton College of New Jersey, a Senior Fellow at the University of Pennsylvania’s Center for Bioethics, and a former Adjunct Professor in the Department of Environmental & Community Medicine at Robert Wood Johnson Medical School (University of Medicine and Dentistry of New Jersey).
+President Saatkamp is also a Professor of Philosophy at Stockton University, a Senior Fellow at the University of Pennsylvania’s Center for Bioethics, and a former Adjunct Professor in the Department of Environmental & Community Medicine at Robert Wood Johnson Medical School (University of Medicine and Dentistry of New Jersey).
 He has served as a consultant in electronic publishing, technology use in the humanities, physician counseling, genetic testing, and informed consent.
 He has also served as a panelist and reviewer for the National Endowment for the Humanities, and a reviewer for Guggenheim Fellowship proposals.
 Throughout his extensive travels, he has established research and exchange programs in twelve countries and currently serves as an advisor and member of the Board of Directors for the Center for Dewey Studies at Fudan University, Shanghai, China.